Riverscapes/pyBRAT/docs/Documentation/Tutorials/WorkingWithBRATv3XOutputs.md

    ![Legend_BRAT_DamDensity_WIDE]({{ site.baseurl }}/assets/images/Capacity_BRATv3X.png){: width="300" height="300"}

-In addition the capacity outputs and reach lengths were used to report estimated dam complex size `mCC_EX_CT` (for existing) and `mCC_PT_CT` (for potential) fields:
+In addition, the capacity outputs and reach lengths were used to report estimated dam complex size `mCC_EX_CT` (for existing) and `mCC_PT_CT` (for potential or historic) fields:

    ![Legend_BRAT_DamDensity_WIDE]({{ site.baseurl }}/assets/images/Dam_Complex_Size_BRATv3X.png){: width="300" height="300"}

 ### Preliminary Management Layers
-The **preliminary management** output layers include outputs that describe the limiting factors which contribute to unsuitable or limited beaver dam opportunities(`oPBC_UD`), risk categories which are based on land use and anthropogenic proximity(`oPBC_UI`), and finally a measure of the effort exhibited to perform restoration or conservation in the segment(`oPCRC_CR`).
+The **preliminary management** output layers include outputs that describe the limiting factors which contribute to unsuitable or limited beaver dam opportunities (`oPBC_UD`), risk categories which are based on land use and anthropogenic proximity (`oPBC_UI`), and finally a measure of the effort exhibited to perform restoration or conservation in the segment (`oPCRC_CR`).
 For the (`oPCRC_CR`) output a sub-set of the segments classified as 'Negligible Risk' and 'Minor Risk' (`oPBC_UI`) is used to focus restoration or conservation efforts.
 Segments that are 'Considerable Risk' or 'Some Risk' (`oPCRC_UI`) are defined as 'Other' for (`oPCRC_CR`) field.
 Further documentation and discussion/development of these layers can be found [here](https://github.com/Riverscapes/pyBRAT/issues/207).
 The following color schemes were used to define the management fields:

 - Unsuitable or Limited Beaver Dam Opportunities (`oPBRC_UD`) uses the following color scheme:

   ![Legend BRAT Management Unsuitable or Limited Beaver Dam Opportunities]({{ site.baseurl }}/assets/images/Unsuitable_or_Limited_Opportunities.png){: width="300" height="300"}

-- Areas Beavers Can Build Dams, but Could Be Undesireable (`oPBRC_UI`) uses the following color scheme:
+- Areas Beavers Can Build Dams, but Could Be Undesirable (`oPBRC_UI`) uses the following color scheme:

   ![Legend BRAT Management Areas Beavers Can Build Dams, but Could Be Undesirable]({{ site.baseurl }}/assets/images/Anthropogenic_Risk.png){: width="300" height="300"}

-- Restoration or Conservation Opportunities(`oPCRC_CR`) uses the following color scheme:
+- Restoration or Conservation Opportunities (`oPCRC_CR`) uses the following color scheme:

   ![Legend BRAT Management Restoration or Conservation Opportunities]({{ site.baseurl }}/assets/images/Restoration_or_Conservation_Opportunities.png){: width="300" height="300"}

 ## Attribute Field Descriptions

 What do all those attribute fields correspond to?
-Below is a table describing of all the outputs that appear in the BRAT KMZs and feature class attribute tables.
+Below is a table describing all of the outputs that appear in the BRAT KMZs and feature class attribute tables (i.e. shapefiles and LayerPackages).

 ![Attribute_Table_BRATv3X]({{ site.baseurl }}/assets/images/Attribute_Table_BRATv3.0.19.png)